Lush Lawn 3 Thumb

 Look best during their autumn and spring growing seasons.

-Cool Season Grasses are mostly soft, fine-textured grasses with intense green colour; they're quick and easy to establish from seed.
+Cool season grasses are mostly soft, fine-textured grasses with intense green colour; they're quick and easy to establish from seed.
 They can generally cope with frost, moist soils and low sunlight hours; some species offer excellent shade tolerance.
-They aren't particularly drought tolerant, so they do need watering during hot summers.
-Cool season grasses are the dominant lawn type in New Zealand.
+They aren't particularly drought tolerant, so they usually need watering during hot summers.

-Bent Grass and Browntop
+Bent Grass / Browntop

 Fine Fescue